deo1/navcoin-media/README.md

 ![alt text](https://raw.githubusercontent.com/navcoindev/navcoin-media/master/logo/logo-extended.png "Logo text 2")

 This is the official media kit for NAV Coin.
-NAVCoin is the worlds first fully anonymous cryptocurrency.
+NAV Coin is the worlds first fully anonymous cryptocurrency.
 It's anonymous network is completely powered by a separate Blockchain known as the NAV Subchain.
 For more information please visit the website:

 http://www.navcoin.org